-Buddha.
-(563 BC – 485 BC) Siddhartha was a great prince of an Indian kingdom.
+Buddha (563 BC – 485 BC) Siddhartha was a great prince of an Indian kingdom.
 But, he gave up all his worldly comforts to be an ascetic and seeker of enlightenment.
-As an ascetic he tried starving the body, but when this didn’t work, he forsook extremes and followed the ‘middle path’ which enabled him to gain the experience of Nirvana.
+As an ascetic, he tried starving the body, but when this didn’t work, he forsook extremes and followed the ‘middle path’ which enabled him to gain the experience of Nirvana.
+After attaining Nirvana, he travelled around India sharing his teachings.

 Ashoka (304–232 BCE) An Indian Emperor who ruled over a huge Indian Empire.
 He conquered Kalinga in a bitterly destructive war, in which thousands were slain.
 After seeing the slaughter he had caused, Ashoka embraced Buddhism and preached a new doctrine of non-violence, toleration and peace.